marrus-sh/Kyrie/Specification/Model.md

 A List may be converted into a String by concatenating the String representations of each of its values, in order, with a single `U+0020 SPACE` character between each representation.
+If this resulting sequence of characters is longer than 2<sup>32</sup>&minus;1 codepoints in length, it must be truncated to 2<sup>32</sup>&minus;1 codepoints by removing characters from the end of the string.

 The Number representation of a List is the number of values directly contained in the List.